 Trunkline +63-32-230-0100 local 550

 Our graduates pursue careers in economics and related professions.
 They become economists, market research analysts, and financial analysts, while others become journalists, corporate planners, or enter government service.

-The department is regularly engaged in research projects including “The Cebu Almanac 2016,” “The Cebu Almanac 2017: The Reports,” and “The Cebu Almanac 2018” published by USC Press.
+The department is regularly engaged in research projects including “The Cebu Almanac 2016,” “The Cebu Almanac 2017: The Reports,” and “The Cebu Almanac 2018” published by USC Publishing House.
 Together with the Department of Trade and Industry, the department has always been at the forefront in conducting surveys for the Cities and Municipalities Competitive Index from 2013 up to the present.
 Likewise, the department was tapped to conduct an impact evaluation of agricultural insurance programs of the Philippine Crop Insurance Corporation on corn producers in the region by the Philippine Institute for Development Studies in 2015-2016.
 Aside from government-funded research projects, the department also collaborates with the private sector such as the Global Business Power in Toledo City and the Office of the Population Studies Foundation, Inc. in Cebu City for research studies and policy recommendations.

 The Carolinian Economics Society is the co-curricular organization of the Department of Economics and is open to all Economics majors.
 Its student population, consisting of 100% Filipinos, is composed of 41% male and 59% female.

 The organization publishes its own magazine, Ideas.
 Students in the department actively participate in co-curricular activities, including Clash of Economists, Young Economists’ conventions, Blueprint Public Policy conferences, SIN Tax Congress, stock market seminar-workshops, and UNESCO club hearings.
 Students may also become research assistants and engage in community extension services.

 - Alegado, Jan Lorenzo G.Assistant ProfessorChair